full-path/ridesheet/src/terms.md

 ## 9. Indemnification

-You agree to indemnify and hold harmless RideSheet developers, contributors, and maintainers from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from:
+You agree to indemnify and hold harmless Full Path LLC, its members, employees, contractors, and RideSheet project contributors from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from:

 - Your use or misuse of RideSheet
 - Your violation of these Terms